Making money posting ads sounds like a simple, no-fuss job.

 - Upfront Fee Required — It doesn’t matter if they’re collecting $10 or $100.
 Whenever a potential employer asks for a fee to join, apply, or given access to job details, there’s a huge possibility that this “employer/company” earns exclusively by collecting this fee.

-- No Contact Information and Website – If a company or employer doesn’t have a website or contact info, consider this a major warning not to move further into your “application.”
-Legitimate companies often have official websites where all information about the company, services they provide or products they sell are freely available for scrutiny.
+- No Contact Information and Website — If a company or employer doesn’t have a website or contact info, consider this a major warning not to move further into your “application.”
+Legitimate companies often have official websites where all information about the company, the services they provide, and the products they sell are freely available for scrutiny.

-- Statements that are Too Good to be True – Like in any other scams I’ve discussed with you in the past, if a work-from-home job sounds too good to be true, it probably is.
-Statements like “Earn $100 an hour for posting ads on Facebook” can really attract a lot of applicants (and that’s what really the scammers aim for), but in most cases, these job posts are crafted in a way to pull people in enough to make them shell out money as “investment” in a job that would earn them $800 for an 8-hour shift.
+- Statements that are Too Good to be True — Just like in any of the other scams I’ve discussed with you in the past, if a work-from-home job sounds too good to be true, it probably is.
+Statements like “Earn $100 an hour for posting ads on Facebook” can really attract a lot of applicants (and that’s what really the scammers aim for), but in most cases, these job posts are crafted specially to pull people in enough to make them shell out money as an “investment” in a job that would earn them $800 for an 8-hour shift.

 - “No Experience Necessary” — This can also be considered as something “too good to be true,” but I want to add emphasis on this one because many people fall for the “no experience necessary” statement as an advantage, when in fact, this can be a red flag that the job is a scam.
 Legit companies often make an effort to list basic skills and qualifications, even if the position is a junior role.
 Hiring people with no experience may also mean that those hired are quickly replaceable.

 Be aware that there are ad posting jobs available on job boards, but these come very rarely (probably about 1 in every 1,000 jobs) and not as widespread as scammers make them out to be.

 7 Real Ways to Get Paid to Post Ads